Diocese of Sodor and Man

 The Diocese of Sodor and Man is a diocese of the Church of England.
+It is one of only two Church of England dioceses not within the United Kingdom (the other is the Diocese in Europe).
 Originally much larger, today it covers just the Isle of Man and its adjacent islets.
 Today, the bishop's office is in Douglas and the cathedral is in Peel.
 The diocese is not generally called either "Sodor diocese" or "Man diocese".

 Structure

 The diocese administers 40 churches, which are organised in 15 ecclesiastical parishes.
 Formerly there were 27 such parishes, but their number has been reduced by extensive pastoral reorganisation between 2012 and 2015.
 Each parish forms a separate benefice, with the exception of two (Onchan; Lonan and Laxey) which are combined in a team ministry with a team rector and a team vicar.
 The Archdeacon of Man is the incumbent (vicar) of the parish of St George and All Saints, Douglas.

 The Cathedral Church of St German at Peel (informally styled Cathedral Isle of Man) is one of five churches in the parish of the West Coast, the incumbent (vicar) of which is ex officio Dean of the Cathedral.

 The parishes are grouped into four "Mission Partnerships" (Eastern, Western, Southern and Northern) for purposes of mission and inter-parochial co-operation.
 Originally informal (from 2010), these mission partnerships became legal entities on 1 January 2013 under the Mission and Pastoral Measure (Isle of Man) 2012.
 They have completely replaced the traditional rural deanery structure, and the former deaneries and the office of rural dean have been legally abolished.
 Each mission partnership has a team leader appointed by the bishop from amongst the constituent clergy.

 In addition to the parish clergy, the bishop licenses a few ordained chaplains.
 These include the school chaplain of King William's College (where there is an elegant Anglican chapel, with scissor-braced roof with canopied stalls designed by James Cowle), and the hospital chaplain of the island's main Noble’s Hospital, where an interdenominational chapel is staffed by the Anglican chaplain together with two colleagues, one Roman Catholic, and one Free Church.